tigerwill90/fox/README.md

 3. Named parameters without constraints
 4. Catch-all parameters with regex constraints
 5. Catch-all parameters without constraints
-6. Route Matchers

 Matchers are evaluated after a successful hostname and/or path match.
 When multiple routes share the same pattern but differ in matchers, Fox evaluates them in priority order, configurable via `fox.WithMatcherPriority`.
 Priority defaults to the number of matchers on the route.
 Routes with equal priority may be evaluated in any order.

+Routes registered with a specific HTTP method take precedence over routes registered with `fox.MethodAny`, which match regardless of the request method.

+Routes with hostnames are always evaluated before path-only routes.
-If a match candidate fails to complete the full route, Fox returns to the last decision point and tries the next available alternative following the same priority order.

-Note that routes with hostnames are always evaluated before path-only routes and when multiple regex-constrained parameters or wildcards exist at the same level, they are evaluated in registration order.
+If a match candidate fails to complete the full route, including matchers, Fox returns to the last decision point and tries the next available alternative following the same priority order.
+When multiple regex-constrained parameters or wildcards exist at the same level, they are evaluated in registration order.

 Additionally, let's consider an example to illustrate the prioritization:
 ````